 When using aggressive media only occasionally, install an optional aluminum oxide kit, which includes rubber curtains for the cabinet interior and a boron carbide-lined nozzle.
 When using aggressive media on a regular basis, install the aluminum oxide kit and a fully rubber-lined reclaimer.
-Rubber-lined reclaimers are available as factory-installed items, or field-installed liners can be installed later on 600 cfm and 900 cfm reclaimers if they have removable tops and are designed to accept liners.
+Rubber-lined reclaimers are available as factory-installed items, or field-installed liners can be installed later if the reclaimer has a removable top and it is designed to accept liners.
 Nozzles lined with boron carbide extend nozzle wear life.
-Refer to Section 9.3: BNP Gun and Feed Assembly.
+Refer to BNP Gun and Feed Assembly in Section 9.3.

 - 1.9.5 Glass bead: Most beads are treated to ensure free-flow operation, even in environments of moderately high humidity.
-Glass beads subjected to excessive moisture may be reused only after thoroughly drying and breaking up of any clumps. - 1.9.6 Lightweight and fine-mesh media: When using lightweight (such as agricultural) media or fine-mesh (180-mesh and finer) media, the reclaimer inlet baffle may need to be removed to retain media and avoid carryover.
-On 600 cfm and 900 cfm reclaimer models with bolt-on removable tops, baffle removal and replacement is easily accomplished, as explained in Section 7.10.
-Reclaimers with welded-on tops require grinding to remove the baffle, and once it is removed it cannot be replaced. - 1.9.7 Plastic media: Plastic and similar lightweight and/or nonaggressive media are generally not recommended for suction-style cabinets because the lower blast velocity of suction blasting combined with the softer and lighter weight media do not provide the media impact for productive blasting.
-Best performance from plastic media is achieved with pressure blasting, requiring a pressure vessel with a 60-degree conical bottom.
-Refer to Clemco's Aerolyte cabinet line. - 1.9.8 Bicarbonate of soda: Bicarbonate of soda is not recommended for use in standard cabinets.
-Bicarb is a one-use media, which will quickly saturate the filter cartridge(s).
-Best performance from bicarb media is achieved with pressure blasting, requiring a pressure vessel.
-Refer to Clemco's Aerolyte cabinet line for cabinets that are specifically designed for use with bicarbonate of soda.
+Glass beads subjected to excessive moisture may be reused only after thoroughly drying and breaking up of any clumps. - 1.9.6 Lightweight and fine-mesh media: When using lightweight (such as agricultural) media or fine mesh (180-mesh and finer) media, the reclaimer inlet baffle may need to be removed to retain media and avoid carryover.
+On reclaimer models with bolt-on removable tops, baffle removal and replacement is easily accomplished, as explained in Section 7.10.
+Reclaimers with welded-on tops require grinding to remove the baffle, and once it is removed it cannot be replaced.

-This guideline to media type and selection is based on standard 5/32" orifice air jet with 5/16" nozzle and average conditions, such as air pressure, media-air mixture, visibility, contamination of parts being cleaned, humidity, media friability, reclaimer cleaning rate, etc. As a rule, larger nozzles deliver more media, requiring higher performance from the reclaimer.
-Larger air jets and nozzles decrease the maximum mesh size of media from those recommended.
-Media that is finer than those recommended may decrease visibility and increase carry over to the dust collector.
-Media coarser than those recommended may be too dense for the reclaimer to recover from the cabinet hopper.
+This guideline to media selection is based on standard 5/16" orifice nozzle (5/32" air jet) and average conditions, (air pressure, media/air mixture, visibility, contamination of parts being cleaned, humidity, media breakdown, reclaimer cleaning rate, etc.) As a rule, larger nozzles deliver more media, requiring higher performance from the reclaimer.
+Larger nozzles decrease the maximum mesh size of media from those recommended.
+Media that is finer than those recommended may decrease visibility, and, at some point, carryover to the dust collector.
+Media coarser than those recommended may be too dense to recover from the cabinet hopper.

-† MEDIA TYPE RECLAIMER SIZE STEEL GRIT STEEL SHOT GLASS BEAD ALUM.
-OXIDE FINE MESH LIGHT WT.
-300 cfm w/4" inlet Do not use Do not use No. 6 to No. 12 60 to 180-mesh See 1.9.6 See 1.9.7 600 cfm w/5" inlet Do not use Do not use No. 6 to No. 12 54 to 180-mesh See 1.9.6 See 1.9.7 900 cfm w/5" inlet 50 to 120 S-170 to S-70 No. 4 to No. 8 24 to 100-mesh Do not use Do not use 900 cfm w/6" inlet Do not use Do not use No. 5 to No. 12 30 to 180-mesh See 1.9.6 See 1.9.7
+MEDIA TYPE RECLAIMER SIZE STEEL GRIT STEEL SHOT PLASTIC GLASS BEAD ALUM.
+OXIDE 900 cfm with 6" inlet Do not use Do not use N/A See 1.8.7 No. 6 to No. 12 46 to 180-Mesh 1200 cfm with 6" inlet 40 to 120 S230 to S170 Do not use No. 4 to No. 8 16 to 60-Mesh 1200 cfm with 7" inlet Do not use Do not use N/A See 1.8.7 No. 4 to No. 12 46 to 180-Mesh 1800 cfm with 7" inlet 25 to 120 S280 to S70 Do not use No. 4 to No. 8 16 to 60-Mesh 1800 cfm with 8" inlet Do not use Do not use N/A See 1.8.7 No. 4 to No. 12 36 to 180-Mesh